 The following the table of transfer application deadlines (Spring Semester):

 The following the table of transfer application deadlines (Fall Semester):

 Alternative Option B: Apply again after going through a gap year

-Another way to gain admission into Cornell is applying again after you've gone through a gap year, a year-long break before or after college to pursue other activities for further development in education and other parts of life.
-You can think of it having your mini-vacation after finishing high school.
+Another way to gain admission into Cornell is to apply again after you've gone through one year gap.
+A year-long break after college to pursue other activities for development in education and other parts of life.
+You can think of it as having your mini-vacation after finishing high school.
 Stumped on how it'll work out for you?
 Here's something to give you the details:

-But this option is riskier than alternative option A because it'll show Cornell that you didn't go to any other college after rejection and it may have them reconsider your application.
+But this option is riskier than the alternative option.
+It's because it'll show Cornell that you didn't go to any other college after rejection, and it may have them reconsider your application.
 But this is also where you can use your gap year with an advantage.

-While it's indeed to get into this college, knowing that they're the college that appreciates a background with experience shows that they're always looking for the student who isn't just going to be a one-time show: They want the student that's got some spike with a few excellent points here and there.
+While it's indeed to get into this college, knowing that they're the college appreciates a background with experience.
+It shows that they're always looking for a student who isn't just going to be a one-time show.
+They want the student that's got some spike with a few excellent points here and there.

 They're looking for the kind of student that isn't well-rounded but more like the kind that never goes for the standard way of living.
 If you're that student, then you're ready to get into the World of Cornell!